cloudfoundry-community/bosh-gen/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'bosh-gen'

-And then execute:

-    $ bundle

-Or install it yourself as:
+This application requires Ruby 1.9 or 2.0 and is installed via RubyGems:

 $ gem install bosh-gen

 ## Usage